thycotic/sdk-documentation/README.md

 ## SDK Integration in C# project

-In this scenario we’re assuming we can recompile the application, and will dynamically retrieve passwords from the vault whenever needed
+In this scenario we’re assuming we can recompile the application, and will dynamically retrieve passwords from the vault whenever needed.

 ### Prerequisites

-1. .NET Standard 2.0 which equals to
-  -.NET Core 2.0 if building a .NET Core application -.NET (Full Framework) 4.6.1
 1. Create a rule in Secret Server for client on boarding:
    1. Navigate to Admin > SDK Client Management > Client On boarding Tab
    2. Click on the “+ Rule” button to create a new Rule